dimgeorgiev1976/scripts/README.md

 Within the parentheses is a set of zero or more parameter names, separated by commas.
 These names will be defined as variables in the function.
 Unlike ordinary variables, instead of being initialized to undefined, they will be initialized to the arguments supplied when the function is invoked.

 The parentheses can contain zero or more expressions, separated by commas.
+# !!
 Each expression produces one argument value.
 Each of the argument values will be assigned to the function’s parameter names
+There is no runtime error when the number of arguments and the number of parameters do not match
+There is no type checking on the argument values: any type of value can be passed to any parameter.

 In addition to the declared parameters, every function receives two additional parameters: this and arguments The this parameter value is determined by the invocation pattern.